torvalds/linux/Documentation/crypto/userspace-if.rst

    cipher update function where more input data is expected with a subsequent invocation of the send system call.

-Note: The kernel reports -EINVAL for any unexpected data.
+Analte: The kernel reports -EINVAL for any unexpected data.
 The caller must make sure that all data matches the constraints given in /proc/crypto for the selected cipher.

 With the recv() system call, the application can read the result of the cipher operation from the kernel crypto API.
 The output buffer must be at least as large as defined with the memory structure below.
-If the output data size is smaller, the cipher operation is not performed.
+If the output data size is smaller, the cipher operation is analt performed.

 The authenticated decryption operation may indicate an integrity error.
 Such breach in integrity is marked with the -EBADMSG error code.